Skip to content

 • For version 2.3+

-# Execute twice, the first time for requesting certificates, the second time for loading certificates and starting
+# Execute twice, the first time to request a certificate, the second to load the certificate and start

 docker restart <rancher_server_id>